Paatti Sollai Thattathe: Release and reception

 Paatti Sollai Thattathe was released on 22 July 1988, and became a commercial success, celebrating silver jubilee.
 The car sequence was well received, and brought repeat audiences to theatres.
 The Indian Express wrote, "While Gopu shows much eagerness to indulge in some naughty lines [..] director Rajasekhar [..] shows thoughtfulness in fashioning his sequences".
 Jayamanmadhan of Kalki said the film was only worth watching for Manorama.
 Manorama won the Cinema Express Award for Best Comedy Actress, and B. Nagarajan won the Tamil Nadu State Film Award for Best Art Director.
-The film was remade by AVM in Telugu as Bamma Maata Bangaru Baata (1990).
+The film was remade by AVM in Telugu as Baamma Maata Bangaru Baata (1990).